The desk

 Same editor, every release

-Your account holds a named senior editor over years.
-Not a queue, not a duty rota — the same person who knows your sector.
+Your account holds a named senior editor across years.
+The editor's initials appear on your approval record.
+Not a queue, not a duty rota — account continuity is documented in the client file and survives editorial staff changes.

 02